 Eight credits of coursework must be unique to the minor.
 For policies governing all minors, see AP.5.3.4 Minors.

-Candidates for the minor in biology must complete required coursework with a minimum GPA of 2.00 or better and must earn a grade of 'C' or better in BIOL 213 Cell Structure and Function (Mason Core).
+Candidates for the minor in biology must complete required coursework with a minimum GPA of 2.00 or better and must earn a grade of 'C' or better in both BIOL 213 Cell Structure and Function and BIOL 215 Cell Structure and Function Laboratory.

 Banner Code: BIOL